iechor/docs/content/engine/swarm/swarm-tutorial/create-swarm.md

 ---
 description: Initialize the swarm
-keywords: tutorial, cluster management, swarm mode, get started, docker engine
+keywords: tutorial, cluster management, swarm mode, get started, iechor engine
 title: Create a swarm
 notoc: true
 ---

 After you complete the [tutorial setup](index.md) steps, you're ready to create a swarm.
-Make sure the Docker Engine daemon is started on the host machines.
+Make sure the iEchor Engine daemon is started on the host machines.

 1. Open a terminal and ssh into the machine where you want to run your manager